-Though synthesized in the 1960s, the use of Flakka in the United States as a recreational drug is fairly recent (2013).
+Though first synthesized in the 1960’s, the use of Flakka in the United States as a recreational drug is fairly recent (2013).
 In connection, long term effects of this drug are yet to be published.
-One certainty though is that A-PVP is toxic to the kidney, but its effects on the body and the brain in the long term are yet to be determined.5
+One certainty though is that A-PVP is toxic to the kidneys, but its effects on the body and the brain in the long term are yet to be determined.

 Tolerance, Dependence and Withdrawal

-As a is addictive.
-Users reported that the drug cause intense cravings to use the drug again.
+Flakka is addictive.
+Users reported that the drug causes intense cravings to use the drug again.
 Withdrawal symptoms of this illicit drug include:

 - Sleeping problems

-It follows that the risks in taking Flakka is considerable more so for people with diagnosed and undiagnosed mental and physical illnesses.
+It follows that the risks in taking Flakka is considerably more so for people with diagnosed and undiagnosed mental and physical illnesses.
 Pregnant and lactating women are not to try this drug.

 Flakka or A-PVP is a synthetic cathinone, a category under which the natural, mild, stimulant khat belong.
 Chemical-wise, this chemical is a more powerful, next generation bath salts.

 A-PVP was patented in 1967.
 It has the molecular formula of C15H21NO, a cathione that is structurally related to methylenedioxypyrovalerone (MDPV) and pyrovalerone.
 Both chemicals have been known to affect the body’s dopamine and norepinephrine level.